ns1/mesos2ns1/README.md

 a very dynamic environment, less often if your environment is very static and you don't have strict service discovery requirements.

-Also note that if you are using NS1's Managed DNS network, to query the records via your DNS resolver, you will need to generated them in a registered domain for which NS1 has been made authoritative using the nameservers assigned when you create the zone.
+Also note that if you are using NS1's Managed DNS network and querying the records via your DNS resolver, you will need to run the connector with a registered domain for which NS1 has been made authoritative using the nameservers assigned when you create the zone.

 ## License